ryasar79/reduxx/README.md

 #### Why is this better than the old fashioned Redux module?

-ReduxX incredibly simple to install and learn.
-Everything you need to know is contained in this README.md file. **For ReduxX you only need to follow the 3 simple steps in the [How it Works Section](#how-it-works) below!** Essentially, you only need to worry about two functions `reduxX.getState`, and `reduxX.setState`, and these functions work exactly like the normal React state except you can use them to access a global state.
+**ReduxX is incredibly simple** to install and learn.
+Everything you need to know is contained in this README.md file. **For ReduxX you only need to follow the 3 simple steps in the [How it Works Section](#how-it-works) below!** Essentially, you only need to worry about two functions: `reduxX.getState`, and `reduxX.setState`.
+These functions work exactly like normal React state, except you can use them to access a global state, wow!

-Redux is the opposite of simple, Dan Abramov makes things way too complicated.
+**Redux is the opposite of simple**, Dan Abramov makes things way too complicated.
 Don't believe me?
 Check out this screen capture:

 [![Screen_Shot_2018-02-26_at_8.11.50_PM.png](https://s18.postimg.org/gpnkvs589/Screen_Shot_2018-02-26_at_8.11.50_PM.png)](https://postimg.org/image/pkof6au0l/)